WHAT DOES THE PETITION ASK FOR?

-- WRITE TO YOUR MP – Can you write to your UK constituency MP making the same points as those in our petition?
-You can also write to the Prime Minister if you live outside the UK.
+- WRITE TO THE UK PRIME MINISTER & YOUR MP – Can you write and make similar points to those in our petition?
 More details here.

 If you would you like to share the petition in your language please email us here.

-Please also visit our page about our International Reps
+Please also visit our page about our International Representatives and World Heritage Watch